WEDNESDAY, JUNE 14

-This will be a panel discussion with representatives from PennDOT and the Journey Through Hallowed Ground (JTHG) Scenic Byway who will discuss the Transportation Alternatives (TA) Set-Aside and Pennsylvania Byways programs.
+This session will be a combination of speakers, a panel discussion with representatives from PennDOT and the the Journey Through Hallowed Ground (JTHG) Scenic Byway, and an update of the Transportation Alternatives (TA) Set-Aside, a funding opportunity for local projects.

-Moderator for Session and Speaker for PA Byways
+Also Speaker for PA Byways Program (Strategic Planning)

 Transportation Enhancements/Alternatives/Safe Routes To School Coordinator